fullfillcrab/Snakes/README.md

-Snakes Terminal Game made in Python
+Snakes Terminal Game made in Python using Curses